gregnr/SoftwareEvolutionAnalysis/README.md

 ## Question
 Does the volume of unit tests in a project relate to the frequency of bugs?

-## Methodolgy
-Tools:

-* Git
-* Github (issue tracking API)
-* JavaScript running under Node.js

-Steps:

-1. Identify code bases that have a significant history of unit tests and provide issue tracking.
-We will be using Github for this.
-2. Develop a script that will, given a github repository and a path to the unit test folder, determine two data sets: Frequency of bugs and volume of unit tests over time.
-We will gather the frequency of bugs by recording the number of issues opened per unit time.
-We will gather the volume of unit tests by measuring the number of lines of code in all files within the test directory per unit time.
-The unit of time will be weekly.
-3. Graph the data and observe to see if there's any relation.

-## Codebases
-Ideally this tool will be able to analyze any code base that implements unit testing.
-Some specific codebases we may be interested in are **AngularJS**, **Bootstrap**, and **Cocos2d**.

-The best codebases to run this tool on will do issue tracking on GitHub, have a testing suite, and have a sufficient history for analysis.
-Some additional repos fitting these requirements are
-* facebook / react
-* rails / rails

-## Milestones
-February 23 - Hand in project.

 ## Setup
 Install Node.js and its package manager NPM.
 See [these instructions](https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager).